njgit/App-Pipeline-Lite/README.md

 dispatcher=/path/to/dispatch-basic

-where /path/to is substituted with the actual path.
+where /path/to is substituted with the actual path - then save.

 Basic Usage
 ===========
 This following is a "hello world" for Pipelite.

+plite new filter-seq

+ creates a new pipeline directory and a set of skeletonn files.

+plite vp filter-seq

+ views the pipeline file located in filter-seq/filter-seq.pipeline

+less filter-seq/filter-seq.datasource

+ take a look at the datasource for the pipeline

+plite run filter-seq

+  run the single step pipeline over the datasource

+plite symlink ...

+  symlink recognisable identifiers to the pipeline files

 Pipeline and Datasource Specification
 =====================================